-About twice a month I get comments by people saying their pain’s so severe they consider self-harm or suicide (there are 115 pages on my site with 700 substantive comments.)
+About twice a month I get comments by people saying their pain’s so severe they’re considering self-harm (there are 115 pages here with 800 comments.)
 If you’re serious, please immediately call your local suicide help line or 911 and talk to someone.
 This is no job for the internet.
-It’s an emergency job for the live, compassionate people on the suicide help line who are trained to help.
+It’s an emergency for the live, compassionate people on the suicide line who are trained to help.

 If you’re not serious, please don’t frighten me for your safety.

 It’s ok to talk that we have so much pain, we feel like ending our life.